dpavlin/linux-gpio-pinout/README.md

 # linux-gpio-pinout

-lookup kernel's view of pinouts on different boards (useful for device tree and gpio debugging)
+`gpio.pl` will lookup kernel's view of pinouts on different boards (useful for device tree and gpio debugging)

+To install dependencies, run `debian-install.sh`

+It needs `root` privileges, and generates wide aligned output, so it's probably best to run it like this:

+	sudo ./gpio.pl | less -S

-It supports simple one or two row pin headers with 2.54mm pin spacing which are specified in simple text form at end of file based on model derived from device tree.
+It supports simple one or two row pin headers with 2.54mm pin spacing which are specified in simple text form at end of file based on model derived from device tree in [pins](pins/) directory.

+It will dump a lot of output to `STDERR` which can also be useful for debugging or examining kernel's view of your system.

-This tool also creates svg pinouts which you can print out with correct 2.54mm spacing and put on your board to make wiring easier.
+`gpio.pl` tool also creates SVG pinouts which you can print out with correct 2.54mm spacing and put on your board to make wiring easier if you invoke it with `--svg` argument:

+	sudo ./gpio.pl --svg pins/Raspberry\ Pi.txt > /tmp/rpi.svg

+## device tree

 For device tree information, best source right now is this presentation: https://elinux.org/images/d/dc/Elce_2017_dt_bof.pdf

-device-tree/ directory contains examples
+[device-tree](device-tree/) directory contains example device trees.

-to use device trees, do something like:
+To load them on runtime, use `overlay-load.sh` like this:

 	vi device-tree/gpio-leds.dts
 	armbian-add-overlay device-tree/gpio-led.dts
 	dmesg -w &
 	./overlay-load.sh /boot/overlay-user/gpio-led.dtbo

-If you are not using armbian, you can also specity dts file which will compile it for you:
+If you are not using armbian, you can also specify dts file which will compile it for you:

 	pi@pihdmi:~/linux-gpio-pinout/device-tree $ sudo ../overlay-load.sh rpi_control_board.dts

+## i2c

 To load kernel module for i2c sensors without writing device tree echo module_name address into i2c bus: